Ozempic foods to avoid: Are any foods off-limit?

 Its sister medication (also manufactured by Novo Nordisk), Wegovy®, shares Ozempic’s active ingredient—semaglutide— but at a higher dose.
 Wegovy is an FDA-approved weight loss drug to treat overweight and obesity in those with a body mass index (BMI) of 30 or greater or a BMI of 27 or greater with a weight-related condition like high blood pressure or prediabetes.

-Ozempic is not recommended for those with type 1 diabetes or people who are pregnant, plan on becoming pregnant, or are breastfeeding.
+Ozempic is not recommended for those with a history of gastroparesis or people who are pregnant, plan on becoming pregnant, or are breastfeeding.

 What are the side effects of Ozempic?